speezepearson/speezepearson.github.io/_posts/2015-12-26-what-makes-a-good-statistical-test.markdown

 - Every statistical test (that I'm aware of) boils down to a single "weirdness function" that generally produces small numbers when the null hypothesis is true, and big numbers when the alternative hypothesis is true.

-Edit: this post is concerned only with *choosing* a statistical test, not *using* one to compute a P-value.
-If you're using a nonstandard test, you can't just look up your weirdness in a table, so have to roll up your sleeves and do math.
+Edit: this post is concerned only with *choosing* a statistical test, not *using* one to compute a p-value.
+If you're using a nonstandard test, you can't just look up your weirdness in a table, so you have to roll up your sleeves and do math.
 The math can be very hard.
 I'll consider covering that in another post.